jcoliz/yofi/YoFi.Tests.Functional/README.md

 These are browser-driving tests designed to be run against a complete environment with a seeded database of demo data.

-## Current test coverage
+## Test coverage

-Currently, there is a "Smoke test" which makes sure the home page loads, user can log in, and click on all the nav bar items.
+My vision is that there is exactly a 1:1 correspondence between User Stories and individual functional test.
+That is, for everything we promise the user they can do, we have a test to prove it can be done.

+Lately I have taken to marking such user-facing User Stories as [User Can] stories in Azure Dev Ops.

 ## Local Environment